 If you’re eating keto on a budget or on the road, have no fear!
 Finding keto McDonalds options, the world’s largest fast food chain, has never been easier.

 When we hear McDonald’s, we think about the McDonald brothers who invented the assembly-line system for quicker service.
 Unfortunately, we also think of thick milkshakes, French fries, and sesame seed buns, but that’s not everything.

 Thankfully, McDonalds offers keto fast food — and lots of it!
 Just because you travel or have a tight budget, you don’t have to throw away your weight loss benefits.
 We’ll walk you through the best low carb options to keep you keto friendly at McDonalds.
-If you’re a fast food fan, then you might want to check out our other guides for Starbucks, Chipotle, Popeye’s, Taco Bell, and KFC!
+If you’re a fast food fan, then you might want to check out our other guides for Wendy’s, Carl’s Jr., Five Guys, Sonic, and Whataburger!

 Before you go wild on your favorite mouthwatering treat, there are a few things to avoid, no matter what you’re ordering.
 Here are some smart specifications you’ll always want to make to stick to a keto diet.

 - All burgers should be bunless.
 A bun by itself has 28 grams of carbs.

 - On a similar note, no biscuits or muffins.